-You’ve worked with your healthcare providers to lay out a plan for controlling your diabetes, so don’t let all that hard work go unused.
-Make (and keep) regular appointments with your primary physician, and find someone like a nurse or diabetes educator you can contact whenever you have questions about your health.
+You’ve worked with your healthcare providers to lay out a plan for managing your diabetes, so don’t let all that hard work go unused.
+Make (and keep) regular appointments with your primary physician and find someone like a nurse or a diabetes educator you can contact whenever you have questions about your health.

 Enlist your child’s school

-If your child has diabetes, build a team of caretakers for your own peace of mind.
+If your child is living with diabetes, build a team of caretakers for your own peace of mind.
 Ask the principal to arrange a meeting between you and anyone who needs to understand your child’s diabetes needs—office workers, the school nurse, all teachers, coaches, and even transportation or field trip chaperones.
 The Kids and Diabetes in Schools (KiDS) project is a valuable resource for creating a supportive environment at school.
-Download the information pack, which is divided into sections for teachers, parents of children with diabetes, children with diabetes, and parents in general.
-It’s available in 8 languages; it’s free, and can be used with any educational session you arrange with your school.
-The CDA also has this document about rights of kids with diabetes in school in Canada.
+Download the information pack, which is divided into sections for teachers, parents of children living with diabetes and parents in general.
+Free and available in 8 languages, it can be used with any educational session you arrange with your school.
+The Canadian Diabetes Association also has a document about rights of kids living with diabetes in school in Canada.

 Educate your family and friends